MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

   Available only for MFC ActiveX controls.
 Unavailable if you provided a method name in **Method name** rather than selecting a method from the list.

   If you select one of the methods in the **Method name** list, in the **Method type** drop-down select either the **Stock** or **Custom** implementation.
-This affects the return type and method implementation that the wizard provides, as described in the following table:
+The selection of the method affects the return type and method implementation that the wizard provides, as described in the following table:

   |Method type|Description|
   |-----------------|-----------------|